tedserbinski/www-jekyll/_posts/2013-07-06-the-number-1-marketing-tip-your-startup-needs-to-know.markdown

 tags: ["52 Lessons"]
 ---

+<strong>Updated to include the new Samsung Galaxy S4 ads and how they compare to Apple's on August 12, 2013.</strong>

 So what's the #1 marketing tip your startup needs to know?
 Well, it is a tip that focuses on how to sell your startup product or service to customers (or investors!).
 And, it’s actually quite simple.

 > Sell the benefits, not the features